16EAGLE/getSpatialData/README.md

 For all current functions publicly available, a help file can be accessed, which contains information on the expected arguments, the return and examples.

+### Known bugs

+At the moment, the `getSentinel*` function bundle seems to fail using an Anaconda Python installation.

 ## Installation

 An operational use of this pre-beta version of getSpatialData is not recommended and not possible.
 Functions could be removed or fundamentaly changed.
 Documentation could be wrong or incomplete.